hmrodrigues99/PHENO_Docs/docs/source/PHENO Submission.rst

 .. figure:: /images/OntoBrapi_uploadsucess.png
    :scale: 50%

-5. Lastly, click **Run**
+4. Lastly, click **Run**

 | That's it!
 Your metadata was sucessfuly submitted in PHENO.
+| The submitted dataset will be private, and only made public:

+* Until the **Public release date** specified in the **Investigation sheet** is reached;
+* After approval by a **PHENO curator**.

-| The phenotypic data associated with your now submitted metadata is now readily accessible in databases using BrAPI, such as the case of `FAIDARE <https://urgi.versailles.inra.fr/faidare/>`_.
+| Once the dataset is made public, all phenotypic data associated with your submitted metadata will be readily accessible in BrAPI compliant databases, such as the case of PHENO and `FAIDARE <https://urgi.versailles.inra.fr/faidare/>`_.

 Example 2 - Invalid File
 ------------------------